RickyFoots/Kyonin/Parties and Players/Pinkertons/Jolene-Pix/Jolene-Pix.md

 	- He enlisted her help with his shady dealings with [[Vrokan]], disguising herself and pickpocketing when needed.
 	- She **reluctantly** helped with every request, but when he <u>drugged</u> her and took *several vials* of her blood one night without consent or conversation, when she awoke she left without a single word.

-- Heartbroken and betrayed, “Jolene” picked up her pieces and traveled around a bit, eventually making it to [[Kyonin/Planet/Golarion/Cities/Kodor/Kodor]] where she has been working at the [[Planet/Golarion/Cities/Kodor/Locations/Bars and Taverns/Balding Rodent Inn]] as a bartender.
+- Heartbroken and betrayed, “Jolene” picked up her pieces and traveled around a bit, eventually making it to [[Kodor]] where she has been working at the [[Balding Rodent Inn]] as a bartender.

 - Last night, she was hit on by a very persistent "rich boy".
 	- When she said no a few too many times for his liking, he got rough with her.